Jinwooooo/jinwooooo-blog/_posts/2018-12-14-browndust-arena-formation-:-6-turn-push-formation.md

 <img src="../uploads/browndust-6-turn-push-formation-reckless-main.jpg">

 Going first meant that your attacking unit was able to attack without considering if enemy taunts.
 However, Reckless changed that concept because Reckless taunt is activated for 5 turns from the start regardless of who goes first.
-Due to the periodic taunt concept, the taunt will deactivate for the next 5 turns.
-It is important to know that when reckless taunt is deactivated, it acts like similar to the suicide reflect units (Zakan, Chokle, Kwik).
+Due to the periodic taunt concept, the taunt will deactivate after the first 5 turns.
+It is important to know that when reckless taunt is deactivated, it acts like similar to the suicide reflect units (Zakan, Chalkie, Kwik).
 The image below is the 1st skill of Reckless when her skill level is +10.

 <img src="../uploads/browndust-6-turn-push-formation-reckless-skill.jpg">

 The <span style="color:green">green skill</span> states that for 5 turns from the start of the battle taunt is activated and while in this taunt state, it reduces incoming damage by 65%.
 The <span style="color:red">red skill</span> states that for 5 turns after the taunt state is over it will heal 20% of her maximum hp per turn, increases incoming damage by 300%, reflect 150% of damage received.
+It repeats this taunt and no-taunt state every 5 turns.

 It is important to note that this is a passive ability, so giving her heal prohibition and buff prohibition will not stop her from taunting, healing, reflecting.